 Spike Lee didn’t miss much Wednesday night — except a late and brief “Sell the team!’’ chant.

-The Knicks superfan, who said he is boycotting the Garden the rest of the season over his sudden feud with owner James Dolan, was absent from his courtside seat as interim coach Mike Miller’s club was sluggish at the start, falling behind by 17 in the first quarter.
-The Knicks never could get over the hump in a 112-104 Garden loss.
+Mike Miller’s potentially distracted Knicks were sluggish at the start, falling behind by 17 in the first quarter against Utah.
+The Knicks never could get over the hump in a 112-104 loss to the Jazz.

-The loss broke a two-game Knicks winning streak that few knew existed thanks to it being overshadowed by Dolan forbidding Lee from coming into the Garden via his favorite employee/media entrance Monday.
+The loss broke a two-game Knicks winning streak — including a big victory over Houston — that few knew existed thanks to it being overshadowed.
+Dolan’s war with Lee for entering the Garden via his favorite employee/media entrance Monday became national news.

 There were lot more empty seats than usual Wednesday, especially in the upper reaches.
 Despite its gaudy 39-22 record, Utah is 29th in road attendance.
 The Knicks are amid a five-game homestand in an eight-day span, so something had to give.
-According to Garden officials, it is not believed the soft turnout was coronavirus-related.
+According to Garden officials, it is not believed the soft turnout was related to the coronavirus.

 It was also the first defeat in the Leon Rose Era that began Monday.
 The new president has settled in and is already giving input to Miller despite the Dolan/Lee furor.

-“We talk about a wide range of things and what we need to get better everyday,’’ Miller said before the game.
+“We talk about a wide range of things and what we need to get better everyday,’’ the interim coach said before the game.

 The Knicks couldn’t get closer.
-The Jazz responded after Portis lost the ball, springing a Utah fast break that ended with Rudy Gobert finishing a lob and getting fouled by Randle.
+The Jazz responded after Portis lost the ball, springing a Utah fast break that ended with Gobert finishing a lob and getting fouled by Randle.
 The three-point play gave the Jazz an 87-76 lead with 2:09 left in the third.
-Utah led 93-78 entering the fourth quarter.
+Utah led 93-78 entering the fourth quarter and the Knicks were toast.